Keyboard shortcuts

 A useful exercise: run your simulator at 10K for 1000 ticks; time it.
 Run at 1M for 100 ticks (same total entity-ticks); time it.
 The 1M version should take ~10× longer, not 100×.
 If it takes 100×, something has crossed a constant-factor wall and the profiler will show you what.

 The fix is structural.
-Apply the techniques: hot/cold, working set, sort for locality, pre-sized buffers, batched cleanup, deterministic structures.
+Apply the techniques: narrow fields, subscriptions, working set, spatial binning and locality, pre-sized buffers, batched cleanup, deterministic structures.
 Each is a chapter you have already read.
 The wall is the moment they all become non-optional.

 Exercises